 So, what makes it relatable to the present era is the theme of feminism and independent woman.
 Interestingly, today, many women lead the same life and have the same opinion about their careers.
 Also, it brings forth a woman’s capabilities, which we are seeing till today.

-Where to watch The Mary Tyler Moore Show– Hulu
+Where to watch The Mary Tyler Moore Show Online – Hulu

 Taxi is a creation by Richard Sakai and Howard Gewirtz, and the production companies that produced it were Paramount Television and John Charles Walters Productions.